ezraporter/AWS-Educational-Training/ACloudGuru_Solutions_Architect_Associate_Notes.md

 3) Predictive Scaling

 :bulb: "Steady State Auto Scaling Groups" are configured by setting min/max/desired all to 1, this is good for legacy code basis that you dont want copied but you do want highly available.

+### Scaling Relational Databases

+4 Ways to Scale:

+1) **Vertical Scaling**: Resizing database from one size to another to create greater performance
+2) **Scaling Storage**: Storage can be resized (but only up, not down...except Aurora)
+3) **Read Replicas**: Creating read-only copies can help spread the workload
+   1) Exam Tip:bulb: : Any time you see read-heavy workloads and RDS, think **Read Replicas**
+4) **Aurora Serverless**: Offload scaling to AWS, excels with unpredictable workloads

+**Exam Tips:**

+- You will be given scenarios and, unless otherwise specified, refactoring and changing to DyanmoDB is a viable scaling choice.
+It's not good in the real world, but it's viable in the exam.
+- Read-replicas are your friend for any read-heavy workloads.
+They will need their endpoints updated.
+- RDS storage only scales up, not down.
+- Unless in a dev environment, always have multi-AZ turned on.
+- Whenever possible, pick Aurora.

+### Scaling Non-Relational Databases (DynamoDB)

+2 types of DynamoDB models:

+- **Provisioned**: Generally predictable workload, most cost effective
+- **On-Demand**: Sporadic workload, pasy small amount of money _per_ read and write.
+Less cost effective

+> You can switch between the two types of models, but only once per 24 hours.

+:bulb: Know access patterns, if predictable -> provisioned.

+### High Availability & Scaling Exam Tips

+**4 Questions to ask in the exam:**

+1) Is it highly available?
+2) Which is appropriate: horizontal or vertical?
+(Generally favor horizontal unless an instance needs more power)
+3) Is it cost effective?
+4) Would switching the databases fix the problem?

+:bulb: Auto Scaling is only for EC2 instances.
+Other services can scale, but aren't included in _auto-scaling groups_.

+:bulb: Get ahead of the workload, always pick the predictive than the reactive

+:bulb: Bake AMI's to reduce build times.
+You can avoid long provisoning times by putting everything in an AMI.
+Better than using user data whenever possible.

+:bulb: Spread out across multiple AZs, at least 2, for high availbility.

+:bulb: Steady state groups allow for failover recovery of legacy codebases or resources.

+:bulb: ELBs are essential.
+Make sure you enable health checks which are _not_ auto enabled.

+## Decoupling Workflows

+### Decoupling Workflows Overview

+Tight Coupling vs. Loose Coupling

+Tight coupling means theres one instance talking directly to another single instance, never tightly couple applications.

+Loose coupling is achieved by applying ELBs, the user is load balanced to multiple frontend EC2s which are in turn are ELB'd to multiple backend EC2s.

+> Loose coupling is almost always better than tight coupling.
+You almost never want single EC2 instances talking to each other.

+3 Services can help with this:

+- **Simple Queue Service (SQS)**: a fully managed message queuing service enabling you to decouple and scale microservices, distributed systems, and serverless apps
+- **Simple Notification Service (SNS)**: A fully managed messaging service for both application-to-application (A2A) and application-to-person (A2P) comms
+- **API Gateway**: Allows a safe, scaleable, highly available front door for developers.

+### Messaging with SQS

+What is Poll-Based Messaging?

+Very similar to mail delivery.
+Messaging queue that allows for _asynchronous_ processing of work.
+One resrouce will write a message to an SQS queue and then another will retrieve that message from SQS when it's ready (like retrieving mail from a mailbox).

+**SQS Settings:**

+1) Delivery Delay: Default is 0 but can be up to 15 minutes
+2) Message Size: Up to 256KB of text in _any_format
+3) Encryption: Messages are encrypted by default in transit, but you can add at-rest
+4) Messaging Retention: Default is only 4 days, can be between 1 minute and 14 days before they get purged
+5) Long vs. Short polling: Short is default, backend connects to look for work and if non is available it disconnects.
+This means lots of API calls that are not free.
+Long polling can help save money since the connection waits.
+6) Queue Depth: Can be a trigger for autoscaling
+7) **Visibility Timeout**: Ensures proper handling of messages in the SQS queue.
+A lock is placed on the message (default is 30 seconds), where message remains in the queue but other instances can't see it. **Big exam topic :bulb:**